DaveFellow/DanimaJS/README.md

 ### data-danima-rotation-limit
 Value format: number

-This sets a limit to the angle set while rotating the element, if it's not present or set to "0", the element will rotate as much as possible.
+This sets a limit to the angle set while rotating the element, if it's not present or set to "0", the element will rotate as much as possible depending on mouse position.

-It's on degrees (0°-360°).
+The value must be set on degrees (0°-360°).

 ### data-danima-scale-speed
 Value format: number, number